Sister Souljah: Author

 In 1994, Sister Souljah published a memoir titled No Disrespect.

-In 1999, she made her debut as a novelist with The Coldest Winter Ever.
+In 1999, she made her debut as a novelist with The Coldest Winter Ever, which has been described as a cult classic.
+The novel has been interpreted as employing an author-surrogate technique, with Souljah inserting a fictionalized version of herself in the novel.
 Souljah said that she was the pioneer for starting "a renaissance, or what Chuck D of Public Enemy would call a revolution, of reading."
 As of March 2016, Souljah was on the New York Times Bestseller List three times.
 The Coldest Winter Ever was widely acclaimed for making the second wave of the genre known as street literature more popular.
 About this, Souljah said:

 I'm a college graduate, and if I read something like Romeo and Juliet, I'm reading about a gang fight, I'm reading about young love, young sex, longing.
 I'm reading the same themes that I'm writing in my books.
 So if somebody comes along and says, "Yours is street literature"—what was Shakespeare's?"

 A sequel of the novel, Life After Death, was published in March 2021.

-Midnight: A Gangster Love Story, originally scheduled for October 14, 2008, was published on November 4, 2008.
+Midnight: A Gangster Love Story was published on November 4, 2008.
 It tells the backstory of Midnight, a character first introduced in The Coldest Winter Ever.
 It entered The New York Times bestseller list at No. 7 its first week of publication.
 The sequel to Midnight, "Midnight and the Meaning of Love", was released on April 12, 2011.
 A third Midnight novel, A Moment of Silence, was published on November 10, 2015.
 As of March 2016, it had sold over 2 million copies.
 This novel follows the main character, Midnight, as he attempts to reclaim his innocence and his identity while in prison.

-Another spinoff, A Deeper Love Inside: The Porsche Santiaga Story, originally scheduled for October 23, 2012, was published January 29, 2013.
+Another spinoff, A Deeper Love Inside: The Porsche Santiaga Story, was published January 29, 2013.

 All of Souljah's novels deal with universal themes of faith, love, and integrity.
 Most of her novels have become popular among the prison population, with her books being available in many prison libraries.
 Due to this, she has worked in tandem with Black and Nobel, a Web site that ships books, magazines, and DVDs to prisons nationwide.
 Her work has also been referenced multiple times in popular culture, including on the Netflix series Orange Is the New Black.

 She also contributes occasional pieces for Essence Magazine, and has written for The New Yorker.